nsidc/qgreenland/doc/user-how-to/metadata.md

 If you have the QGreenland Core base package downloaded, you can easily locate and view layer metadata within QGIS.
 First, open the **qgreenland.qgs** file that was included in the QGreenland Core download package.
-Next, locate your layer of interest in **Layer Panel**.
+Next, locate your layer of interest in the **Layer Panel**.
 The **Layer Panel** is a panel on the left side of the **Map View** containing a list of layers that are in your QGIS project.

 ![layer_panel_2.png](/_images/layer_panel_2.png)

-Then, right click on the layer and select the **Properties** option.
+Right click on the layer and select the **Properties** option.
 This will open a window.
 Next, find the metadata tab on the left side panel.
-This will show any available information that is associate with the data layer, including but not limited to title, abstract, description, etc.
+This will show any available information that is associate with the data layer, including but not limited to title and abstract.

 ![metadata.png](/_images/metadata.png)